-BIO212 Anatomy and Physiology I (F)
+BIO 212 Anatomy and Physiology I (F)

-This is the first of a two-course sequence in Anatomy & Physiology exploring the structure and function of the human body and related homeostatic mechanisms.
-Topics covered include body organization, and the integumentary, skeletal, muscular and nervous systems.
+This is the first of a two-course sequence in Anatomy and Physiology which explores the structure and function of the human body and related homeostatic mechanisms.
+Topics covered include body organisation and the integumentary, skeletal, muscular and nervous systems.
 The laboratory portion focuses largely on anatomical identification, dissection and microscopy skills.
 This course prepares students for further studies in health- related fields and physical education.
-(Prerequisites: BIO110 minimum grade C, and either BIO106 or BIO112)
+(Prerequisite: BIO 110 and either BIO 106 or BIO 112, minimum grade C in each course)